2025 Practice Enhancement Through Clinically Correct Coding

 • Be able to define new and established patients in the ambulatory space

-• Know how patients are classified in the hospital/facility setting
+• Know how new/established patients are classified in the hospital/facility

-• Differentiate between “shared” and “incident to” services and how NPPs can be an integral part this type of care delivery given AMA/CMS updates
+• Differentiate between “split/shared” and “incident to” services given the latest updates

-• State the importance of care coordination and understand how to transition patients fromhospital to home, from home to office, and then office to home
+• Understand the importance of care coordination and understand the need to transition patients from hospital to home, home to office, and then office to home

-• Differentiate between the two Transitional Care Management codes and know when to bill each
+• Differentiate between the two Transitional Care Management service codes and know when to bill each

-• Know processes needed to successfully implement this in your practice
+• Know processes needed to compliantly implement and bill for this in your practice

-• State why physicians should engage their patients in discussions relating to end-of-life care
+• State why physicians should engage their patients in end-of-life care discussions

-• Be able to perform, document, and correctly bill for Advance Care Planning services
+• Be able to perform, document, and correctly bill for ACP services

 • State several health impacts associated with SDoH